alttch/eva3/doc/framework-development.rst

         "i": ["array_of_individual_item_ids"]
     }

-To subscribe client to events from all items, use the following frame:
+To subscribe the client to events from all items, use the following frame:

 .. code:: json